SanPen/GridCal/doc/theory/from_objects_to_matrices.rst

 The function returns a list (island) where each element is a list of the node indices of the island.
-These are used to slice the previously computed arrays so that each array slice is copied to the apropriate instance of `CalculationInputs`.
+These are used to slice the previously computed arrays so that each array slice is copied to the appropriate instance of `CalculationInputs`.

 CalculationInputs